 How do you know you have whiplash?

 If you have been involved in an accident, naturally, you may question whether or not you have experienced whiplash.
-The signs and symptoms of whiplash often develop within several days of the injury, and you could experience the following:
+The signs and symptoms of whiplash injury often develop within several days of the accident, and you could experience the following:

 - A loss of range of motion in the neck.